Tobacco Cessation Programs

 Indiana Tobacco Quitline: All campuses

-- To receive credit for this approved tobacco cessation program you must:
+To receive credit for this approved tobacco cessation program you must do the following:

-- SUBMIT YOUR LETTER OF COMPLETION: During your fourth call with your quit coach, you must request a “Letter of Completion.”
-Once you receive that in the mail, you will submit this letter to Human Resources as evidence of completion.
+- Submit your certificate of completion: During your fourth call with your quit coach, you must request a “certificate of completion.”
+Once you receive that letter in the mail, you will submit it to Human Resources as evidence of completion.

 Where to Submit Certificate of Completion